nicholaswmin/dyno/README.md

 ### An example

-Assume [`performance.measure('foo', ...)`][measure] is called in a task, which is a [`PerformanceAPI`][perf-api] method that records *durations*.
+Assume [`performance.measure('foo', ...)`][measure] is called in a task, which is a [`PerformanceAPI`][perf-api] method that records *durations*:

-The benchmarker automatically detects it and creates a `Metric:foo`.
+- The benchmarker automatically detects it and creates a `Metric:foo`.

-Subsequent calls with the same name: i.e `performance.measure('foo', ...)`
+- Subsequent calls with the same name: i.e `performance.measure('foo', ...)`
   will cause the benchmarker to update that same `Metric:Foo`, using the measure's `duration`.

-Given enough samples/cycles, the metric's computed `mean` value will reflect a de-noised, good-enough approximation for that particular measurement.
+- Given enough samples/cycles, the metric's computed `mean` value will reflect a de-noised, good-enough approximation for that particular measurement.

 Both the primary and each task thread record their own metrics.
 Some metrics are provided by default; others can be recorded by the user